Power Crazy! Critical Plasma Etching Applications to Meet the Demands for Wide Bandgap Devices

 Did you miss this webinar?

-To access the recording click the link below
+This webinar was broadcast live on 29th April 2020.
+To access the recording click the link below.

 SiC and GaN are the primary wide bandgap (WBG) semiconductors in use to address these challenging requirements.
 According to Yole the SiC and GaN power device markets will reach $2B and $550M, respectively, by 2024.
 Critical to the fabrication of these devices are the plasma etching steps.

 This webinar will review specific etch needs and show examples of high productivity solutions.
 These will include hard-mask open and shallow SiC trench etching, deep SiC via formation for RF and low damage SiNx and GaN etching primarily for GaN on Si structures.
 End-point detection, an essential method of process control, will also be discussed.

 Yole Développement, "Power SiC 2019: Materials, Devices, and Applications" (July 2019)